Eric Calcagno: Career

-He published Terra incógnita, crónica de la caída de la convertibilidad (English translation of title: Terrae Incognita: a chronicle of the fall of the dollar peg of the Argentine peso), a chronicle of the Argentine economic crisis, in 2005.
+He published Terra incógnita, crónica de la caída de la convertibilidad (English translation of title: Terrae Incognita: a chronicle of the fall of the dollar peg of the Argentine peso), a chronicle of the 1998–2002 Argentine great depression, in 2005.
 He was known as a critic of neoliberal economics and the Washington Consensus.
 He teamed up with his father to teach economics at the National University of Lanús, Buenos Aires and taught a range of other universities, including as Director of the Centre of Studies of National Economic Thought (CEPEN) at the University of Buenos Aires.

 Political career

 In 2005, Calcagno was a reserve member on the Front for Victory list for the Senate for Buenos Aires Province.
 The list was headed by Cristina Fernández de Kirchner and was successful in the October elections, winning the maximum two places.
 Shortly after the election, in December 2005, Calcagno was named Ambassador to France, after Rafael Bielsa had accepted that position only to reject it a day later in public.
 In 2007, upon the election of Fernández de Kirchner as President of Argentina, Calcagno replaced her in the Senate.
-However, within ten days he was granted a leave of absence to take up the President's offer of a position in government.
-He became subsecretary of Small and Medium Enterprises.
+However, within ten days, he was granted a leave of absence to take up the President's offer of a position in government.
+He became the subsecretary of Small and Medium Enterprises.

 Calcagno's post at the Senate was left vacant until July 2008, when the tax farm issue arose.
-In March the government tried to introduce a new taxation system on agricultural exports.
-Nationwide mass protests were the result and the government eventually was forced to send the government's farm exports tax proposal to the Argentine Congress.
+In March, the government tried to introduce a new taxation system on agricultural exports.
+Nationwide mass protests were the result, and the government eventually was forced to send the government's farm exports tax proposal to the Argentine Congress.
 Calcagno had to leave his office and return to the Senate in order to vote in favour of the government, as a close tie was due.
-This vote was eventually decided by Vice-President Julio Cobos, who rejected the farm exports tax bill.
+This vote was eventually decided by Vice-president Julio Cobos, who rejected the farm exports tax bill.
 Calcagno remained in the Senate, where he took over the chairmanship of the Infrastructure, Transport and Housing committee soon afterwards.

 He was elected National Deputy for the Buenos Aires Province in 2011 from the Front for Victory party.
 His term expired on 10 December 2015.